Apoptosis: TNF pathway

 TNF-alpha is a cytokine produced mainly by activated macrophages, and is the major extrinsic mediator of apoptosis.
 Most cells in the human body have two receptors for TNF-alpha: TNFR1 and TNFR2.
 The binding of TNF-alpha to TNFR1 has been shown to initiate the pathway that leads to caspase activation via the intermediate membrane proteins TNF receptor-associated death domain (TRADD) and Fas-associated death domain protein (FADD). cIAP1/2 can inhibit TNF-α signaling by binding to TRAF2.
 FLIP inhibits the activation of caspase-8.
 Binding of this receptor can also indirectly lead to the activation of transcription factors involved in cell survival and inflammatory responses.
 However, signalling through TNFR1 might also induce apoptosis in a caspase-independent manner.
 The link between TNF-alpha and apoptosis shows why an abnormal production of TNF-alpha plays a fundamental role in several human diseases, especially in autoimmune diseases.
 The TNF-alpha receptor superfamily also includes death receptors (DRs), such as DR4 and DR5.
-These receptors bind to the proteinTRAIL and mediate apoptosis.
+These receptors bind to the protein TRAIL and mediate apoptosis.
 Apoptosis is known to be one of the primary mechanisms of targeted cancer therapy.
 Luminescent iridium complex-peptide hybrids (IPHs) have recently been designed, which mimic TRAIL and bind to death receptors on cancer cells, thereby inducing their apoptosis.